 The 2007 and 2008 teams put Columbus State on the map nationally.
-In 2007, CSU posted a few firsts as the Lady Cougars won its first NCAA Tournament match in program history en route to the quarterfinal round.
-It was also the first time in school history that CSU won over 20 matches in a single season.
+In 2007, CSU posted a few firsts as the Lady Cougars won its first NCAA Tournament match in program history en route quarterfinal round appearance.
+It was also the first time in school history that CSU won 20 or more matches in a single season.
 In 2008, CSU swept both PBC championships for the third consecutive season and advanced back to the NCAA Tournament Quarterfinals.

 In just the second year of the program in 2005, Entlich guided the Lady Cougars to a 15-6-1 record and a share of the PBC title.
 A year later, CSU went 9-0-0 in conference play and reached the NCAA Tournament for the first time in program history.

 Off the pitch, the Lady Cougars are just as successful in the classroom.
-In 15 years, Entlich has coached 13 Scholar All-Americans while the program has earned 14 straight Team Academic Awards from the United Soccer Coaches Association.
+In 17 years, Entlich has coached 13 CoSIDA Academic All-Americans and 15 United Soccer Coaches Scholar All-Americans.
+As a team, the program has earned 15 straight Team Academic Awards.

 In addition, he served as Director of Coaching for the Countryside Lightning Youth Soccer Program with 22 competitive and 100 recreational teams under his guidance.
 Previous to Tampa, he served as an assistant coach at the University of Mississippi and was a men's assistant at his alma mater, Virginia Tech.

 Entlich holds a United States Soccer Federation “A” license.
-He graduated with a B. A. in Liberal Arts in 1994 from Virignia Tech.
-Jay and his wife Megan have four children - Grace, Katie, Jacob and Lexi.
+He graduated with a B. A. in Liberal Arts in 1994 from Virginia Tech.
+Jay and his wife Megan have four children - Grace, Katie, Jacob, and Lexi.